Recycled pallets offer an opportunity for companies to improve their sustainability efforts and operational efficiency. See how.

 48forty: Pioneer in Pallet Recycling

 48forty is the largest pallet recycling company in North America.
-Our ability to support customers as they incorporate sustainable practices into their procurement processes is significant, and we're excited to celebrate the 50th anniversary of Earth Day this year.
+Our ability to support customers as they incorporate sustainable practices into their procurement processes is significant, and we're excited to help companies green their pallet supply chain.
 If you’re looking to improve your operations while meeting your company’s business and environmental goals, get in touch.

 Scott joined IFCO in 2010, serving as a Regional Director and General Manager before assuming his current role of overseeing West Coast operations at 48forty.
 Previously, Scott worked in the building products industry for more than 20 years with Georgia-Pacific and Weyerhaeuser, holding various sales, production, operations, and general management positions.
 He earned a Bachelor of Science in Business Administrative from Lewis & Clark College.